6ernst9/social-media-front/README.md

 'types.ts' contains all the types included in the page

-'reducers' contains all the dispatch functions for the page's state
+'reducers.ts' contains all the dispatch functions for the page's state

-'selectors' contains all the select functions for the page's state
+'selectors.ts' contains all the select functions for the page's state

 'defaultState.ts' contains all the default state for the page's state